 The need for “nests” of mutually related data definitions is similar to the one for the need for self-referential data definitions.
 The problem statement deals with many distinct kinds of information, and one form of information refers to other kinds.

 Before you proceed in such situations, draw arrows to connect references to definitions.
 Consider the left side of figure 118.
-It displays the definition for S-expr, which contains references to SL and Atom and which are connected to their respective definitions via arrows.
+It displays the definition for S-expr, which contains references to SL and Atom that are connected to their respective definitions via arrows.
 Similarly, the definition of SL contains one self-reference and one reference back to SL; again, both are connected by appropriate arrows.

 Like self-referential data definitions, these nests of definitions also call for validation.
 At a minimum, you must be able to construct some examples for every individual definition.
 Start from clauses that do not refer to any of the other data definitions in the nest.
 Keep in mind that the definition may be invalid if it is impossible to generate examples from them.